tainyirenda/R_Programming/README.md

 <br/>
 <h4>  🌱 Check out how I cleaned, prepared and analysed data </h4>

-<p> - Cleaning data and working with different packages, lists, vectors, operators and pipes and bias testing</p>
+- Cleaning data and working with different packages, lists, vectors, operators and pipes and bias testing
-<p> - Analyses of Palmer Penguins data to clean, manipulate, annotate and visualise the correlation between penguin size and flipper size with creation of an R Markdown report document</p>
+- Analyses of Palmer Penguins data to clean, manipulate, annotate and visualise the correlation between penguin size and flipper size with creation of an R Markdown report document
-<p> - Analyses of Diamonds data to visualise using different aesthetics based on the cut and clarity.</p>
+- Analyses of Diamonds data to visualise using different aesthetics based on the cut and clarity.